decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Parameters:

-- q (REQUIRED), non-negative integer.
+- r (REQUIRED), non-negative integer.
 The prime order of the G_1 and G_2 groups, defined by the ciphersuite.

 Outputs:

-- (scalar_1, ..., scalar_n), a list of non-zero scalars mod q.
+- (scalar_1, ..., scalar_n), a list of non-zero scalars mod r.

 Procedure: